 Omegle does not appear to have powerful moderation.
 It also does not require registration or have age verification, which makes young people a potential target for abuse online.
 Its site states “predators have been known to use Omegle, so please be careful.”

 Children and young people may be asked by strangers to share their name, age and location.
 So, it’s also important to talk to your child about sharing personal information online with strangers.

 A BBC investigation found sexually explicit videos and live streams involving minors as young as 7 or 8 which spread across the site during the Covid-19 pandemic.
-BBC has since alerted the relevant authorities.
+BBC alerted the relevant authorities.
 However, there is still a risk of users unexpectedly coming across pornography and other types of inappropriate content.

 According to the BBC’s investigation, schools, police forces and governments have issued warnings about Omegle in the UK, US, France, Norway, Canada and Australia.
 There were also investigations into online child abuse on Omegle along with reports of racism, extremist views, scams and cyberbullying.